markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 1. When an Asset Compute worker is invoked from AEM Author service, it is against an AEM asset via a Processing Profile.
 The asset's __(1a)__ original binary is passed to the worker via rendition callback function's `source` parameter, and __(1b)__ any parameters defined in the Processing Profile via `rendition.instructions` parameter set.
 1. The Asset Compute worker code transforms the source binary provides in __(1a)__ based on any parameters provided by __(1b)__ to generate a rendition of the source binary.
-    + In this tutorial the rendition is created "in process", meaning the worker composes the rendition, however the source binary can be sent to other Web service APIs for rendition genereation as well.
+    + In this tutorial the rendition is created "in process", meaning the worker composes the rendition, however the source binary can be sent to other Web service APIs for rendition generation as well.
-1. The Asset Comopute worker saves the rendition's binary representation to `rendition.path` which makes it available to be saved into the AEM Author service.
+1. The Asset Compute worker saves the rendition's binary representation to `rendition.path` which makes it available to be saved into the AEM Author service.
-1. Upon completion, the binary data written to `rendition.path` is exposed via the AEM Authoer Service as a rention for the AEM asset the Asset Compute worker was invoked upon.
+1. Upon completion, the binary data written to `rendition.path` is exposed via the AEM Author Service as a rendition for the AEM asset the Asset Compute worker was invoked upon.

 ## Anatomy of a worker